-The Life Care Planning model of law practice was developed in the 1990s by Tennessee elder law attorney Timothy L. Takacs.
+The LCP model of law practice was developed in the 1990s by Tennessee elder law attorney Timothy L. Takacs.
 Takacs had been promoting the life care planning practice model at National Academy of Elder Law Attorneys (NAELA) meetings and had begun teaching courses on how to implement this holistic, elder-centered approach to law practice.
-As more law firms adopted the Life Care Planning practice model, they realized that there was a need to provide ongoing support, resources, and guidance for themselves and firms that were new to Life Care Planning.
-In 2006, these law firms formed the Life Care Planning Law Firms Association to leverage their knowledge and experience and to promote Life Care Planning as an alternative to traditional asset-focused elder law.
+As more law firms adopted the LCP practice model, they realized that there was a need to provide ongoing support, resources, and guidance for themselves and firms that were new to Life Care Planning.
+In 2006, these law firms formed the Life Care Planning Law Firms Association to leverage their knowledge and experience and to promote LCP as an alternative to traditional asset-focused elder law.
 The Association held its first conference in Nashville.

 The Mission Empowering Life Care Planning Law Firms as they provide legal, financial, and health care advocacy services.